MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 As Mentor Collective's first design hire, I enjoyed a unique trust from the broader organization.
 They believed in my ability to implement essential tools to scale the company's product.

-Throughout the process of creating this design system, I regularly held presentations and rubber-ducking sessions, briefing teams about our milestones and offering hands-on tutorials, especially on Figma.
-With the collaboration of the Design Lead, we iteratively implemented usage rules and other documentation to each component in the system.
+Throughout the process of creating this design system, I regularly held presentations and rubber-ducking sessions, briefing teams about our milestones and offering hands-on tutorials, especially on Figma for developers.

+Collaboratng with the Design Lead, I iteratively implemented usage rules and other documentations to each component in the system.

-Challenges arose, particularly during technical implementations, but I navigated them through close-knit teamwork with engineers and quality control during our projects.
+Challenges arose during technical implementations, but I navigated them through close-knit teamwork with engineers and quality control during our projects.

 ## The Impact
 Our design system transformed Mentor Collective's design narrative.
 It paved the way for consistent product roll-outs, even as our teams expanded.
 A testimonial from a Senior Software Engineer succinctly captures this transformation: